Republic (film): Plot

-Abhi, in an attempt to get both sides to go against Vani, calls upon a meeting but ends up being very violent, causing multiple lives to be lost.
-Regarding these facts, the UPSC board suspends Abhi and starts an inquiry on the issue.
-Later, Abhi learns that Vani is decided to give support to a central party who are in the government earlier and used to oppose them, then he understands and gets frustrated more for using him as a political tool by a central party to get Vani comes into their alley.
+Abhi, in an attempt to get both sides to go against Vani, calls a meeting but ends up being very violent, causing multiple injuries and deaths.
+Considering these facts, the UPSC board suspends Abhi and starts an inquiry on the issue.
+Later, Abhi learns that Vani has decided to support a central party in the government earlier and used to oppose them.
+He then understands and gets frustrated more for being used as a political pawn by the central party to get Vani into their alley.
 However, due to this, his father also gets into trouble with the villagers, causing him to get beat up.
-Abhi saves his father, and in a flashback, it is known that Dashrath was a very sincere officer, but due to his sincerity, he gets transferred to multiple states, which also causes his wife and daughter to be killed, which ultimately makes him adapt to the system and become corrupt.
+Abhi saves his father, and in a flashback, it is revealed that Dasarath was an honest officer.
+Still, due to his sincerity, he gets transferred to multiple states, which also causes his wife and daughter to be killed, which ultimately makes him adapt to the system and become corrupt.

-Abhi and Dashrath team up and decide to appeal to the court with all of the proper evidence.
-The High Court Justice Narasimham, inspired by the final hearing of Abhi despite having a lot of pressure from the state and central level politicians, stands for justice and gets Vani, Vijay Kumar, and Dashrath removed from their posts and gives them life sentences.
-The Supreme Court also orders for all construction from the lake to be demolished at once.
-With this outcome, Vani becomes hospitalized and tells Abhi that no matter how much he tries, the system will not change.
+Abhi and Dasarath team up and decide to appeal to the court with all of the proper evidence.
+The High Court Justice Narasimham, inspired by the closing statement of Abhi despite having a lot of pressure from the state and central-level politicians, stands for justice, gets Vani, Vijay Kumar, and Dasarath removed from their posts, and gives them life sentences.
+The Supreme Court also orders all construction on the lake to be demolished at once.
+With this outcome, Vani becomes hospitalised and tells Abhi that no matter how much he tries, the system will not change.

-However, a few days later, Abhi finds construction starting again on the lake and confronts the villagers on why they chose to do it.
-They state that his caste ruled for 40 years but it is now their turn to rule, but Abhi ultimately ends up gaining support from Mani's father.
-Soon though, Abhi finds himself at the edge of the forest by Mani's father and his gang and is ultimately killed by them because they want the lake for themselves.
-Before killing, Mani's father apologizes to Abhi for killing him and for his betrayal (realizes that by entering into the vicious circle to become a new victim in the power game).
-This also prompts Vani to commit suicide, which realizes that she was concerned about Abhi and appreciates his work and is finally tired of becoming a victim of this vicious political circle.
-This incident throws the entire two Telugu states into distress.
-The movie ends off with sincere officers that were killed in a similar way for what they have done for society.
+A few days later, Abhi finds construction starting again on the lake and confronts the villagers about why they chose to do it.
+They state that his caste ruled for 40 years, but it is now their turn to rule.
+Abhi ultimately gains support from Mani's father.
+Soon, though, Abhi finds himself at the edge of the forest by Mani's father and his gang and is ultimately killed by them because they want the lake for themselves.
+Before killing Abhi, Mani's father apologises to Abhi for his betrayal (realising that by entering the vicious circle, he will become a new victim in the power game).
+This also prompts Vani to commit suicide, realising that she is concerned about Abhi, appreciates his work, and is finally tired of being a victim of this political cycle.
+This incident throws the two Telugu states into distress.
+The movie ends with a montage of real-life sincere officers killed for doing their duty to society.